-6) Residential subdivision and development must be designed to comply with the NSW Road Noise Policy criteria and must be consistent with the following controls: a) To mitigate the effects of noise on existing residential development to the west of the Caddens Road By-pass, appropriately designed acoustic treatments such as low height walls or other methods/treatments which will achieve NSW Road Noise Policy criteria are to be provided where required along Collector Road 1.
-Note: Mounding along the linear park is not considered appropriate due to resulting safety and practicality issues. b) To mitigate the impacts of traffic noise from the Caddens Road By-pass 1 on new development a combination of the following measures is to be used; i) dwelling setbacks; ii) internal dwelling layouts designed to minimise noise in living and sleeping areas; iii) fencing constructed with a suitably solid mass,

-- iii) fencing constructed with a suitably solid mass, and - iv) locating courtyards and principal private open space areas away from the noise source in order to comply with the NSW Road Noise Policy.
+6) Residential subdivision and development must be designed to comply with the NSW Road Noise N/A Policy criteria and must be consistent with the following controls: a) To mitigate the effects of noise on existing residential development to the west of the Caddens Road By-pass, appropriately designed acoustic treatments such as low height walls or other methods/treatments which will achieve NSW Road Noise Policy criteria are to be provided where required along Collector Road 1.
+Note: Mounding along the linear park is not considered appropriate due to resulting safety and practicality issues. b) To mitigate the impacts of traffic noise from the Caddens Road By-pass 1 on new development a combination of the following measures is to be used; i) dwelling setbacks; ii) internal dwelling layouts designed to minimise noise in living and sleeping areas; iii) fencing constructed with a suitably solid mass, and iv) locating courtyards and principal private open space areas away from the noise source in order to comply with the NSW Road Noise Policy.